vaidis/vboxcopy/README.md

 ```

 ## how it works
-the main function describes the workflow if this script
+The main function describes the workflow of this script
 ```
   if close_vm; then
     if mount_ssh; then